Delia Owens’ phenomenal bestseller, Where the Crawdads Sing, transports readers to the hauntingly beautiful, isolated marshes of North Carolina.

 “When cornered, desperate, or isolated, man reverts to those instincts that aim straight at survival.
 Quick and just.
 They will always be the trump cards because they are passed on more frequently from one generation to the next than the gentler genes.
 It is not a morality, but simple math.
 Among themselves, doves fight as often as hawks.”

-~Delia Owens, Where the Crawdads Sing, (Character: Narrator, Theme: Survival, Instinct, Human Nature, Chapter 1, Page 8)
+(Character: Narrator, Theme: Survival, Instinct, Human Nature, Chapter 1, Page 8)

 This early quote establishes a key theme: the power of primal survival instincts.
-It suggests that necessity, not morality, often dictates behavior in extreme circumstances—a concept central to understanding Kya’s actions.
+It suggests that necessity, not morality, often dictates behavior in extreme circumstances, a concept central to understanding Kya’s actions.

 “Sand keeps secrets better than mud.”

-~Delia Owens, Where the Crawdads Sing, (Character: Narrator, Theme: Secrets, Nature, Foreshadowing, Chapter 10, Page 71)
+(Character: Narrator, Theme: Secrets, Nature, Foreshadowing, Chapter 10, Page 71)

 “In nature—out yonder where the crawdads sing—these ruthless-seeming behaviors actually increase the mother’s number of young over her lifetime, and thus her genes for abandoning offspring in times of stress are passed on to the next generation.
 And on and on.
 It happens in humans, too.
 Some behaviors that seem harsh to us now ensured the survival of early man in whatever swamp he was in at the time.
 Without them, we wouldn’t be here.
 We still store those instincts in our genes, and they express themselves when certain circumstances prevail.
 Some parts of us will always be what we were, what we had to be to survive—way back yonder.”

-~Delia Owens, Where the Crawdads Sing, (Character: Narrator reflecting Kya’s understanding, Theme: Survival, Instinct, Abandonment, Nature vs Nurture, Chapter 17, Page 111)
+(Character: Narrator reflecting Kya’s understanding, Theme: Survival, Instinct, Abandonment, Nature vs Nurture, Chapter 17, Page 111)

 This passage provides a biological justification, learned from the marsh, for seemingly cruel actions like abandonment, suggesting these behaviors are ingrained survival mechanisms applicable to animals and humans.